 - Radon Gas: Just like lead paint, you have a responsibility of providing your Florida tenant with information regarding radon gas.

-- Security Deposit Holdings: This is only applicable to landlords who manage at least five individual units and require a deposit from their tenants.
+- Security Deposit Holdings: The security deposit rules are only applicable to landlords who manage at least five individual units and require a security deposit from their tenants.
+A security deposit must be stored by a Florida banking institution.

 Overview of the Landlord-Tenant Law in Florida